Melinda B. Flynn

 Because I wanted to invest in practices that can make a difference quickly for my clients, I received Advanced Level training in the Center for Mind Body Medicine's Mind Body Skills Groups.
 This highly structured model teaches a concrete set of self-care and coping skills to participants in a small group setting.
 Since receiving this training, I have been facilitating groups at Bastion Community for veterans, in my private practice, and as an employee wellness offering in businesses, schools, and nonprofits.

 Over the years, I have volunteered on boards of local nonprofits; written grants for new programs; and been involved with community working groups addressing issues important to my personal and professional values.
-Having earned my Board Approved Clinical Supervisor license seven years ago, I also enjoy providing supervision to practicing social workers toward their LCSW license.
+Having earned my Board Approved Clinical Supervisor license eleven years ago, I also enjoy providing supervision to practicing social workers toward their LCSW license.